 A seminar format course dealing with different topics in each section each semester.
 Students give in-class presentations.
 A synthesis paper written by the student on some aspect of the topic is also required.
-Presentation of this paper occurs on a Saturday late in the semester.
-This course partially satisfies the writing intensive requirement.

 BIOL 492.
 Undergraduate Research Experience (Credits vary 1-4)